dankogai/swift-complex/README.md

 ### Difference from C++11

-* Property functions are provided as properties:
+* Property functions are also provided as properties:
   * `real`
   * `imag`
   * `norm`